Software-Hardware-Integration-Lab/Documentation/Legal-Readme.md

 see the [LICENSE](LICENSE) file, and grant you a license to any code in the repository under the [MIT License](https://opensource.org/licenses/MIT), see the
 [LICENSE-CODE](LICENSE-CODE) file.

-SHI, SHI Orchestration Platform, SHI Environment Lockdown & Defense, SHI Data Gateway and/or other SHI products and services referenced in the documentation may be either trademarks or registered trademarks of SHI in the United States and/or other countries.
+SHI, SHIELD, SHI Environment Lockdown & Defense, SHI Data Gateway and/or other SHI products and services referenced in the documentation may be either trademarks or registered trademarks of SHI in the United States and/or other countries.
 The licenses for this project do not grant you rights to use any SHI names, logos, or trademarks.
 SHI's general trademark guidelines can be found at <https://shilab.com/brand-guidelines/>.